 Focusing on the best interests of JC&C, the Board ensures that the needs and interests of JC&C's material stakeholders are taken into consideration and that arrangements are in place to manage them.
-Please refer to the Engagement with Stakeholders section on pages 53 to 56 for further details on the key focus areas.
+Please refer to the ESG & Stakeholders section on pages 52 to 55 for further details on the key focus areas.